ivanicharts/JS-INTERNSHIP-2017-PLAN/lessons/lesson_1/lesson_1.md

 > - https://learn.javascript.ru/comparison

 #### <i class="icon-star"></i> Loops
-When writing scripts, it is usual task to do the same type of action many times.
+When writing scripts, it is common task to do the same type of action many times.
 For example, withdraw products from the list one by one.
 Or just sort through all the numbers from 1 to 10 and for each execute the same code.
 For repeated execution of one section of the code - loops are provided.

 *What you'll learn:*

  1. Enumerate build-in JavaScript loops
- 2. In `for` loop inside the parentheses we have three items, separated by semi-colons.
+ 2. In `for` loop inside the parentheses you have three items, separated by semi-colons.
 Enumerate and describe them.
  3. What is *iteration* and how to skip iterations in JavaScript?
- 4. What can you say about loops in loops and what is *loop labels*?
+ 4. What can you say about loops and what is *loop labels*?
  5. What is `break`?
  6. How to crash browser using simple loop?